s-manguy/projects/fullstack/comment-module/README.md

 ### Beyond the objectives - What I have modified/improved or added:

+#### **User stories**:
+Have a look at some [react comment module user stories](https://github.com/s-manguy/projects/blob/main/appendices/User%20storie.pdf).

 #### **API documentation**:

 - Hidden the GET /comments/{id} endpoint from Postman.
 - Hidden the GET item operations (documentation, Entity, OpenApiFactory, services.yaml).

+*Remark: the documentation is displayed on localhost:3000/api.*

 #### **UI**: